prince98batra/practice/poetry_project_sop.md

 poetry add requests pandas flask
 ```

 This command will add requests, pandas, and flask to your project.
-The dependencies will appear in the pyproject.toml file under the [tool.poetry.dependencies] section:`:
+The dependencies will appear in the pyproject.toml file under the [tool.poetry.dependencies] section:

 ```toml
 [tool.poetry.dependencies]